TriTue2011/frigate-detector-edgetpu-yolo9/README.md

 ## Example System Performance

+* CPU is Intel 3rd Generation i7, 8GB RAM, circa 2012 (the built in GPU is not supported by OpenVINO)
 * Google Coral mini-PCIe card
+* 13ms detection speed
-* average 25 detections per second
+* with an average 25 detections per second
 * zero skipped frames
-* 13ms detection speed
 * Detector CPU usage varies between 10% and 15%
-* CPU is Intel 3rd Generation i7, 8GB RAM, circa 2012

 ## Prerequisites